rsim-tu-berlin/DA4DTE/template_based_image_captioning/README.md

 ## License

-The code in this repository to facilitate the use of the `Deep Unsupervised Contrastive Hashing for Large-Scale Cross-Modal Text-Image Retrieval in Remote Sensing` is available under the terms of **MIT license**:
+The code in this repository is available under the terms of **MIT license**:

 ```
-Copyright (c) 2022 the Authors of The Paper, "Deep Unsupervised Contrastive Hashing for Large-Scale Cross-Modal Text-Image Retrieval in Remote Sensing"
+Copyright (c) 2022 Genc Hoxha and Begüm Demir

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal